aimadkhallouf/Binary-classification-with-unbalanced-classes/README.md

 The aim of this study is to build predictive models to target the clients who are more likely to subscribe.
 In another words, make these camapigns more efficient.

-Using a Jupiter notebook, I am going to cover all the basic steps of a Machine Learning project:
+Using a jupyter notebook, I am going to cover all the basic steps of a Machine Learning project:

 1. Exploratory data analysis and data visualization
 2. Data preperation